commercialhaskell/stack/doc/GUIDE.md

 Assuming it finds a match, it will write your `stack.yaml` file, and everything will work.

+!!! note

-(Note: `yackage` does not currently support Hpack, but you can also use `hpack-convert` should you need to generate a `package.yaml`.)
+    The `yackage` package does not currently support Hpack, but you can also use `hpack-convert` should you need to generate a `package.yaml` file.

 #### Excluded Packages